Mississippi Masala

-Mississippi Masala is a 1991 romantic drama film directed by Mira Nair, based upon a screenplay by Sooni Taraporevala, starring Denzel Washington, Sarita Choudhury, and Roshan Seth.
-Set primarily in rural Mississippi, the film explores an interracial romance between an African American man and an Indian American woman.
+Mississippi Masala is a 1991 romantic drama film directed by Mira Nair, based upon a screenplay by Sooni Taraporevala, starring Denzel Washington, Sarita Choudhury, as a young Ugandan Asian woman whose family was expelled from Uganda during Idi Amin's 1972 expulsion of Asian and Roshan Seth.
+Set primarily in rural Mississippi, the film explores an interracial romance between an African-American man and an Indian-American woman.

-It was released in France on 18 September 1991, in the United Kingdom on 17 January 1992 and in the United States on 5 February 1992.
-The film grossed $7,332,515 USD at the box office.
-The film was made a part of The Criterion Collection on May 24, 2022.
+The film was released in late 1991 and early 1992, and grossed over $7million USD at the box office.
+It was made a part of The Criterion Collection on May 24, 2022.

 Plot

 In 1972, dictator Idi Amin enacts a policy of forceful expulsion of Asians from Uganda.
 Jay, his wife Kinnu, and their daughter Mina, a family of Ugandan Indians residing in Kampala, reluctantly and tearfully leave their home behind and relocate.
-After spending a few years in England, the family settle in Greenwood, Mississippi to live with extended family members who own a chain of motels there.
+After spending a few years in England, the family settles in Greenwood, Mississippi, to live with extended family members who own a chain of motels there.
 Despite the passage of time, Jay is unable to come to terms with his sudden departure from his home country, and cannot fully embrace the American lifestyle.
 He dreams of one day returning with his family to Kampala.
 The effects of Amin's dictatorship have caused Jay to become distrustful of black people.

 Mina, on the other hand, has fully acclimated to American culture and has a diverse group of friends.
 She feels stifled by her parents' wish to only associate with members of their own community.
-She falls in love with Demetrius, a local African American self-employed carpet cleaner.
+She falls in love with Demetrius Williams, a local African-American self-employed carpet cleaner.
 Mina is aware that her parents will not approve and keeps the relationship somewhat secret.
-The pair decide to spend a romantic clandestine weekend together in Biloxi, where they are spotted by members of the Indian community, and the gossip begins to spread.
+The pair agree to spend a romantic clandestine weekend together in Biloxi, where they are spotted by members of the Indian community, and the gossip begins to spread.
+Mina's brother attacks Demetrius and in the confusion, he is arrested and charged with assault, but gets bailed out by his brother Tyrone.
 Jay is outraged and ashamed, and forbids Mina from ever seeing Demetrius again.
-Mina also faces both subtle and outright dislike from Demetrius' community.
+Mina also faces both subtle and outright dislike from Demetrius's community.
 Demetrius confronts Jay, who reveals his experiences and racist treatment in Uganda, causing Demetrius to call out Jay on his hypocrisy.
 Ultimately, the two families cannot fully come to terms with the interracial pair, who flee the state together in Demetrius's van.

-Jay's wish finally becomes reality when he travels to Kampala to attend a court proceeding on the disposition of his previously confiscated house.
-While in the country however, he sees how much it has changed and realises that he no longer identifies with the land of his birth.
+Jay's wish finally becomes reality when he travels to Kampala to attend a court proceeding on the dispossession of his previously confiscated house.
+While in the country however, he sees how much it has changed and realizes that he no longer identifies with the land of his birth.
 Jay returns to America and relinquishes his long-nurtured dream of returning to Uganda, the place he considered home.
 But before he returns home, he makes peace with the black community, holding the toddler of a random Ugandan at a street performance.